SoniaSpindt/csa_textbook/Unit2/Variables/arrays.md

 :height: 300px
 ```

-One last thing!
+<br>One last thing!
 You cannot store values of different <b><i>types</i></b> in a single array.
 Remember, Java is hella picky when it comes to the types of values that are stored in variables.
 This trend continues into the use of arrays.
 If you try to mix values together, like int and double, in a single array, your compiler will yell at you.

 ```{admonition} TL;DR
 :class: warning
 1. Arrays are how we store multiple values in a single variable!
 2. Don't forget to use your square brackets and curly braces when declaring and initializing variables to arrays.
 ```
+[^*]: This might look different for you.
+The letters and numbers that come after the `@` symbol change every time the program is compiled and executed.